locationtech/geogig/doc/manual/source/start/tutorial.rst

 To work with data in GeoGig, it has to first be imported into the repository **working tree**.

-We will start by importing the ``Raleigh Park Locations`` shapefile, using the following command:
+We will start by importing the ``Raleigh Park Locations`` shapefile using the following command:

 .. code-block:: console